 Like many grassland sparrows, Savannah Sparrows walk along the ground to forage for bugs, occasionally running or hopping to seize prey.
 Flights are typically quick and low among grasses.
 At the outset of the breeding season, males perch on the outer limbs of shrubs and trees or atop fence posts to sing and declare their territory.
 They also use these vantages to keep watch over their area.
 If another Savannah Sparrow enters a male’s territory, he may use a “flutter flight” display to scare him away—fluttering up with his tail cocked and legs dangling, beating his wings slowly to hover in the air.
 Males also raise their wings vertically behind their backs in a territorial display, as well as chase intruders off their territory.
 Males engage in a similar type of flutter-flight display above females during courtship.
 In the middle and southern parts of their range, many Savannah Sparrow males breed with more than one female, though in the north of their range Savannah Sparrows tend to be monogamous (perhaps because the male’s help is needed at the nest for raising young quickly in a short northern summer).
 Leading up to winter migration, Savannah Sparrows gather in large flocks and become increasingly restless until one night, they depart.Back to top

-Savannah Sparrows are widespread and abundant, although the Breeding Bird Survey indicates their numbers have declined in the last half-century in parts of the U.S. and Canada.
-They likely benefited greatly from human changes to landscapes early in the twentieth century that cleared forests and opened up pasturelands, but then they may have lost ground to the urbanization that followed—and to shifting agricultural practices that favor intensive row-cropping for corn and soybeans instead of dairy farms and hayfields.
-Savannah Sparrows are susceptible to some crop pesticides and, owing to their foraging style, may eat granular pesticides scattered in cornfields.
-Savannah Sparrow nesting can be disrupted when grassy areas are mowed or fields are hayed before young have fledged.
+Savannah Sparrows are widespread and abundant but their populations declined by about 45% between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 170 million and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Savannah Sparrow likely benefited from human changes to landscapes that cleared forests and opened up pasturelands early in the twentieth century, but they may have lost ground due to the urbanization that followed and the shift in agricultural practices that favored intensive row-cropping for corn and soybeans instead of dairy farms and hayfields.
+Owing to their foraging style, these sparrows are susceptible to some crop pesticides and may eat granular pesticides that are scattered in cornfields.
+Savannah Sparrow nesting can be disrupted when grassy areas are mowed, or fields hayed before their young have fledged.
 Overgrazing by expanding populations of Snow Geese in northern Manitoba may be reducing suitable habitat for Savannah Sparrows there.Back to top